AnyChart/docs.anychart.com/Gantt_Chart_NEW/Elements.md

 In the sample below, labels of different elements have the same font weight but different text format, which is configured with the help of formatting functions.

-The label text of each milestone includes the name of another task – its `id` value is linked in a custom data field.
+The label text of regular tasks depends on their progress.
+The label of the parent task displays its duration.
+Finally, labels of milestones refer to other tasks, which are linked in a custom data field.

 ```
 var timeline = chart.getTimeline();